dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 The AS will close the window when the interactions with the User are complete. \[Editor: confirm AS can do this still on all browsers, or does Client need to close]

-The AS MAY respond to the completion request {{CompletionRequest}} before the popup window has been closed.
+The AS MAY respond to an outstanding completion request {{CompletionRequest}} before the popup window has been closed.

 ## "redirect" Type
 The Client will redirect the User to the value of the uri attribute of the interaction object.
 When the AS interactions with the User are complete, the AS will redirect the User to the redirect_uri the Client provided in the initiation request.